yanc0/untrak/README.md

 ## Why?

-When you use `kubectl apply`, `kustomize build` or `helm template` for injecting manifests through you CI/CD pipeline, kubernetes don't know when an object has been deleted from you repo.
+When you use `kubectl apply`, `kustomize build` or `helm template` for injecting manifests through you CI/CD pipeline, kubernetes doesn't know when an object has been deleted from your repo.
 Your resources are now **untracked** from your delivery process and they are still managed by your clusters.

 Untrak is a tool made for finding and deleting these untracked files on your cluster.